-The anal sacs are a pair of scent glands located along each side of the anus.
 The secretion from the glands is foul-smelling and excreted in small amounts on the feces during bowel movements to mark a pet’s territory.
 Dogs and cats can function normally without these scent glands.

 You may not see any signs of a problem at home, yet your pet’s veterinarian may find a mass in the anal sac during a routine physical examination.
 Other signs may include a large visible swelling of the anal region, straining during bowel movements, thin ribbon-shaped stools, difficulty passing urine and arching of the back.
 Anal sac tumors can cause elevation of the calcium level in the blood, which results in increased thirst, increased urination, decreased activity, decreased appetite, weight loss, vomiting, muscle weakness and low heart rate.

 The diagnosis of an anal sac mass is made upon digital rectal palpation by your veterinarian.
 Confirmation of the type of tumor necessitates a biopsy, which is frequently done after the tumor has been removed.
 Tests done prior to surgery may include a complete blood count, blood chemistry profile and urinalysis to check internal organ health.
-Chest X-rays and abdominal ultrasound are used to identify visible spread of the cancer.
-(Please note that microscopic spread of a tumor to other organs cannot be detected with X-rays and ultrasound.)
+Chest radiographs (X-rays) and abdominal ultrasound are used to identify visible spread of the cancer.
+(Please note that microscopic spread of a tumor to other organs cannot be detected with radiographs and ultrasound.)

 If the cancer has spread to the lungs, liver or other organs, surgery may only be a palliative measure (to relieve signs of straining to have bowel movements), as the survival time may not be improved.
 If lymph nodes inside the abdomen are enlarged (which is a sign that the cancer may have spread), they should also be removed by making an incision on the lower part of the abdomen.
 Very large, invasive lymph nodes may not be safely removed; therefore, chemotherapy may be recommended prior to surgery to shrink the nodes.
 Using ultrasound, the lymph nodes will be evaluated every two to three weeks, and surgery will commence once the nodes have become small enough to be safely removed.